 The House Fly

 Adult House Flies grow up to around 5-8 mm in length, and are recognisable by their grey thoraxes with 4 thin stripes across them.
 Their abdomens are usually a yellowish colour and are covered with tiny hairs that are used as taste organs.
-House Flies have complex compound eyes, which means that they have thousands of lenses that provides them with an incredibly wide field of vision (one reason why they are so hard to swat).
+House Flies have complex compound eyes, which means that they have thousands of lenses that provide them with an incredibly wide field of vision (one reason why they are so difficult to swat).

 The Drain Fly